QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/_general/index.md

 ➡️ See also: Single Activity Pattern.
 </div><div>

-#### Activity/Fragment life-cycle
+#### Activity/Fragment lifecycle

-Both activities and fragments have a life-cycle which we need to be familiar with in order to know where we will write our code.
+Both activities and fragments have a lifecycle which we need to be familiar with in order to know where we will write our code.

 For instance, code to handle an event, such as a click on a button, would be in `onCreate()` <small>(activity)</small> or `onViewCreated()` <small>(fragment)</small>.